+The subdivision submittal requirements and approval criteria are found in CDC Chapter 85.
+The CDC is online at http://westlinnoregon.gov/cdc.
 N/A is not an acceptable response to the approval criteria.
 The submittal requirements may be waived, but the applicant must first identify the specific submittal requirement and request, in letter form, that it be waived by the Planning Manager and must identify the specific grounds for that waiver.

-Once the application and fee are submitted, the City has 30 days to determine if the application is complete or not.
+Once the application and deposit fee are submitted, the City has 21 days to determine if the application is complete or not.
 If the application is not complete, the applicant has 180 days to make it complete or provide written notice to staff that no other information will be provided.

-Once the submittal is deemed complete, staff will provide notice per CDC Chapter 99 and schedule a decision date by the Planning Manager.
-Appeals of the Planning Manager's decision are heard by City Council.
+Once the submittal is deemed complete, staff will provide notice per ORS 197.365 and schedule a meeting date by the Planning Commission.
+There is no public hearing.
+Testimony is only allowed in written form.
+The written testimony must be submitted during a specified 14-day time period prior to the Planning Commission meeting as explained in the public notice.
+The decision will be made by the Planning Commission at the meeting.